Examples

 0.6688

-A different, but quite straightforward approach to build a DAG from data is to identify independencies in the data set using hypothesis tests, such as chi2 test statistic.
-The p_value of the test, and a heuristic flag that indicates if the sample size was sufficient.
-The p_value is the probability of observing the computed chi2 statistic (or an even higher chi2 value), given the null hypothesis that X and Y are independent given Zs.
-This can be used to make independence judgements, at a given level of significance.
+A different but straightforward approach to build a DAG from data is to identify independencies in the dataset using hypothesis tests, such as the chi-square test statistic.
+The p-value of the test and a heuristic flag indicate if the sample size was sufficient.
+The p-value is the probability of observing the computed chi-square statistic (or an even higher chi-square value), given the null hypothesis that X and Y are independent given Zs.
+This can be used to make independence judgments at a given significance level.

 import bnlearn as bn